-£10 to £15bn funding boost needed for education recovery, says new report
+£13.5bn education package needed to reverse pandemic learning loss

 “The government must follow the evidence as it formulates its policy response and put into action its plans for education recovery as soon as possible, well before the Autumn Spending Review.”

+Sector Reaction to the preliminary research findings on education recovery (Apr 21)

-Kate Green MP, Labour’s Shadow Education Secretary, responding to the Education Policy Institute’s report on the funding needed to deliver on the Government’s education catch-up promises, said:
+Kate Green MP, Labour’s Shadow Education Secretary, said:

 “Boris Johnson has betrayed children by overpromising and under-delivering on catch-up.